melsman/melsman.github.io/about.md

 ---
 {% include JB/setup %}

-I'm Associate Professor at the Department of Computer Science at the University of Copenhagen and manager for the [HIPERFIT Research Center](http://www.hiperfit.dk).
+I'm Professor at the Department of Computer Science, University of Copenhagen and head of studies for the BSc eduction on Computer Science and Econnomics.
 Here is my background at a glance:

+* From May 2012 to December 2020, Associate Professor at the Department of Computer Science, University of Copenhagen and Center Manager for the HIPERFIT Research Center, which, with special attention to the finance industry, has focused on solving problems within the domains of high-performance computing and management of financial contracts and risks.

 * From April 2008 to May 2012, Chief System Development Consultant and Team Leader in [SimCorp](http://www.simcorp.com) - a Danish company specializing in software for the financial industry.